yuvalmGS/gigaspaces-wiki-jekyll/xap97/benchmark-view---gigaspaces-browser.markdown

 - **Object type** -- type of object writtten to the space, possible options: **Entry**, **POJO**, **JMS**, **Externalizable**, **Serializable**, **FIFO**, **POJO Externalizable**, **MetaDataEntry Externalizable**, **FIFO Externalizable**, **UID Externalizable**.
 The selected object type is explained in the **Description** area.
 - **Threads** -- the number of concurrent threads that run the test.
 This allows you to run multiple threads that call the selected operation at the same time.

-{% lampon %} If you define that 1000 Entries be written to the space, and have 5 threads defined as part of the threads box, you will end up with 5000 Entries inside the space.
+{% tip %} If you define that 1000 Entries be written to the space, and have 5 threads defined as part of the threads box, you will end up with 5000 Entries inside the space.

 - **Iterations** -- the number of iterations the benchmark calls for the selected operation.

-{% lampon %} You can allow a read cycle to be conducted several times using the **Repeat Read/Get Operation** option.
+You can allow a read cycle to be conducted several times using the **Repeat Read/Get Operation** option.

 - **Entry size** -- the size of the Entry payload in bytes that is written to the space.
 This option is relevant only for the write and put operations.
 - **Sampling rate** -- the benchmark provides the average TP reading in the **Graph** or **Table** tabs based on the sampling rate.
 For example, if you choose to write 5000 Entries to the space and the sampling rate is 1000, the results graph and table display 5 sampling points, which reflect the average TP of the write operation for the last sampling period (the last 1000 write operations).
 When using the **Repeat Read/Get Operation** option, you can select a sampling rate that is greater than the number of iterations.
 - **Batches** -- this option allows you to call GigaSpaces batch operations (`writeMultiple, takeMultiple, readMultiple`).
 The number specified in this box is the number of batches that are performed in order to complete the number of iterations specified.
 Specifying `0` as the batch size calls the regular APIs.

-{% lampon %} The numbers in the **Iterations**, **Sampling rate**, and **Read/Take timeout** boxes are in thousands, and the number in the **Entry size** box is in bytes.
+The numbers in the **Iterations**, **Sampling rate**, and **Read/Take timeout** boxes are in thousands, and the number in the **Entry size** box is in bytes.
+{%endtip%}

 ## Lease

 Checking the **Return Lease** check defines that operations performed in the space also create a `Lease` object.
 You can specify the expiration time of the lease in the **Lease Time** area, or check the **FOREVER Lease** check box, which means the lease will not expire unless you remove it from the space.

+{% note %}
-{% exclamation %} Checking the **Return Lease** check box might decrease performance.
+Checking the **Return Lease** check box might decrease performance.
+{%endnote%}

 ## Admin Operations